ncatelli/lr/README.md

 # lr

-A minimal LR parser generator framework designed to work alongside [relex](https://github.com/ncatelli/relex) to build LR parsers that tightly couple with built in types, namely enums.
+A minimal LR parser generator framework designed to (optionally) work alongside [relex](https://github.com/ncatelli/relex) to build LR parsers that tightly couple with built in types, namely enums.

 ## Examples
 Defining grammars on an enum can be handled at compile type by specifying a set of productions, and a goal on variants of an enum.